-(3) 'disposal' means the emplacement of spent fuel or radioactive waste in an authorised facility without the intention of retrieval;

-(3a) 'disposal facility' means any authorised facility or installation the primary purpose of which is radioactive waste disposal;

-- (4) 'licence' means any legal document granted under the jurisdiction of a Member state to carry out any activity related to the management of spent fuel or of radioactive waste, or to confer responsibility for siting, design, construction, commissioning, operation, decommissioning or closure of a spent fuel management facility or of a radioactive waste management facility; - (5) 'licence holder' means a legal or natural person having overall responsibility for any activity or facility related to the management of spent fuel or radioactive waste as specified in a licence; - (5a) 'owner of spent fuel or radioactive waste' means the producer of spent fuel or radioactive waste or a license holder to whom the overall responsibility for the spent fuel or radioactive waste has been entrusted by competent authorities in accordance with national law. - (6) 'radioactive waste' means radioactive material in gaseous, liquid or solid form for which no further use is foreseen or considered in the next two years, in the period defined in the national programme, by the Member State or by a licence holder legal or natural person whose decision is accepted by the Member State, and which is controlled as radioactive waste by a competent regulatory authority under the legislative and regulatory framework of the Member State; - (7) 'radioactive waste management' means all activities, that relate to handling, pretreatment, treatment, conditioning, storage, or disposal of radioactive waste, excluding off-site transportation;
+- 'closure' means the completion of all operations at some time after the emplacement of spent fuel or radioactive waste in a disposal facility, including the final engineering or other work required to bring the facility to a condition that will be safe in the long term; - (2) 'competent regulatory authority' means an authority or a system of authorities designated in a Member State to regulate any aspect in the field of regulation of the safety of spent fuel or radioactive waste management as referred to in Article 6; - (3) 'disposal' means the emplacement of spent fuel or radioactive waste in an authorised facility without the intention of retrieval; - (3a) 'disposal facility' means any authorized facility or installation the primary purpose of which is radioactive waste disposal; - (4) 'licence' means any legal document granted under the jurisdiction of a Member state to carry out any activity related to the management of spent fuel or of radioactive waste, or to confer responsibility for siting, design, construction, commissioning, operation, decommissioning or closure of a spent fuel management facility or of a radioactive waste management facility; - (5) 'licence holder' means a legal or natural person having overall responsibility for any activity or facility related to the management of spent fuel or radioactive waste as specified in a licence; - (5a) 'owner of spent fuel or radioactive waste' means the producer of spent fuel or radioactive waste or a license holder to whom the overall responsibility for the spent fuel or radioactive waste has been entrusted by competent authorities in accordance with national law. - CZ: 'owner of spent fuel or radioactive waste' means a body having legal title to radioactive waste or spent fuel including financial liabilities.